angelocatalani/hexagonal_architecture/README.md

 cargo test
 ```

-We can hit the `pokedex` rotes with:
+We can hit the `pokedex` routes with:

  ```shell
 curl -vv -X GET localhost:8080/health_check